 If you haven’t listened to her music already, are you even a lesbian?

 All jokes aside, this song is a masterpiece.
 In contrast to its rather explicit title, it’s actually quite romantic.
-It’s all about her feelings for a girl and how she loves everything about her.
+It’s all about her feelings for a partner and how she loves everything about her.

 Oh, but the lyrics “I’ve been praying for hours” really get me.
 They are so innocent when taken out of context.